 - After 1 turn, hydraulic supply to gear system is closed

-- After 2 turns, doors uplocks will be released and door will stay opened
+- After 2 turns, doors uplocks will be released and doors will stay opened

 To revert the process and stow the crank handle back into its place, just click again until handle is stowed back

 Before Using Gravity Extension